Visual Identity Proposal for “Shadows for Sale”

 Minimalist visual identity system created for Purchase College School of Art + Design’s Spring 2020 MFA thesis exhibition.

 In the Winter of 2020, I was part of a team of student designers tasked with creating, pitching, and implementing a visual identity for “Shadows for Sale”, the upcoming graduate exhibition for Purchase College’s Master of Fine Arts program.
 Our clients were the small body of participating artists, along with a handful of members of the school’s faculty who were involved in coordinating the event.
 The title “Shadows for Sale” was selected by the participating artists, and was in reference to an (alleged) ancient practice in which individuals would “auction off” their own shadows for ceremonial purposes.
+The core deliverable of this project was a branded exhibition pamphlet containing information about the exhibition and its participating artists, with the idea being that a broader suite of additional promo/marketing materials would be created in its likeness.